-7. Title I/Learning Lab
+8. Title I

-Those students who qualify for Title I or Learning Lab tutoring are assessed and receive weekly small group instruction.
+Those students who qualify for Title I tutoring are assessed and receive weekly small group instruction.
 Parents will be notified of eligibility.

 ATTENDANCE POLICY

 A direct relationship exists between success in school and attendance.
 To ensure that students are in regular attendance, Indiana School Code and BCS board policy require that all students attend daily unless they are officially excused.
 Good attendance is a shared responsibility of students, parents and school.
 Attendance expectations are as follows: